-As, this tutorial is written with the main prospective of providing you with the best solution to fix up your corrupted Access Database query.
+As this tutorial is written with the main perspective of providing you with the best solution to fix up your corrupted Access Database query.
 So, just go down to know the best fixes to resolve Access error 3340 – Query is corrupt.

 What Is MS Access Query Corruption?

-Queries are combination of various tables and it include lots of commands like insert, create, delete, select and many other.
-These queries are much simple but bit of modification can cause disasters.
+Queries are a combination of various tables and it includes lots of commands like insert, create, delete, select, and many other.
+These queries are much simple but a bit of modification can cause disasters.
 So, you need to deal very carefully with the Access database queries diligently.

-Actually what happens when you attempt to save modified query or run a query, MS Access application quits without showing an error message.
-Moreover, when later on you tries to Access your database again, the database fails to mount and becomes inaccessible.
+Actually, what happens when you attempt to save a modified query or run a query, MS Access application quits without showing an error message.
+Moreover, when later on you try to Access your database again, the database fails to mount and becomes inaccessible.

 Improper way of handling Access database can often occur that results in an unusable database or to the state in which database experiences random errors or sometimes starts performing inconstantly.